open511/Open511API/documentation.md

 ### Getting started {#started}

 This document describes the specifications of the Open511 API, an open data standard for road event information.
-The specification is almost completed and should be [released soon](#timeline).
+The specification is almost complete and should be [released soon](#timeline).
 You can read more about the [context](context.html) of the API or jump directly to the [technical stuff](#techdocuments).
 If you are interested in contributing, you can start by joining the mailing list and consulting the "contribute" panel on the right.

+We've provided some getting-started tips for [data consumers](consumer_guide.html) and [data providers](implementor_guide.html).

 ### How it works {#techdocuments}